-The effective sustainable implementation of development cooperation is the major objectives of the Austrian Development Agency, the operational unit of Austrian Development Cooperation.
-To ensure this, regular evaluations are made of strategies, sectors, instruments, themes, programmes and projects as a way to assure the best possible quality and impact of Austrian development activities.
+The effective sustainable implementation of development cooperation is one of the major objectives of the Austrian Development Agency, the operational unit of Austrian Development Cooperation.
+To ensure this, strategies, sectors, instruments, themes, programmes and projects are evaluated regularly to provide the best possible quality and impact of Austrian development activities.

 Aiming at effectiveness and sustainability

 Evaluations facilitate learning and help the Austrian Development Agency (ADA) as well as the Federal Ministry for Europe, Integration and Foreign Affairs and other partner organisations to make their work as effective as possible.
 They assess the quality and the extent to which the Austrian supported interventions have achieved their results so that possible corrective measures can be taken if necessary.

 Strategic evaluation reports are published and inform tax payers and policy decision-makers of the outcomes of development cooperation.